PERFORM-Forecasts/documentation/ERCOT.md

 - Added 51 members of ECMWF-based solar and wind day-ahead and intra-hour forecasts
 - Fixed the Zone_East files for wind
 - Fixed the Zone_Southern files for solar
+- Regenerated files to fix the time index, dataset names, and file names

 ### Change file naming convetion to:
 #### Load Actuals